 Keep reading for their tips.

-The pixie works best on women with thick, naturally wavy hair (including black hair).
-It looks good on straight hair, too, but only so long as it's not too fine.
+The pixie works best on women with thick, naturally wavy hair (like Joey King, as seen here).
 If you do have fine hair and want a pixie, you're going to have to add body by using a styling product.
 The secret is to add volume on top.
 Doing that will make your face look longer and, by having almost no hair on the side, your face will appear more oval than round.

-Part of the beauty of the pixie is that it defies age, which is why it's so popular in women over 50.
-But before getting one, know that you'll need to get it trimmed every four to six weeks, so it's a commitment.
+Before getting a pixie cut, know that you'll need to get it trimmed every four to six weeks, so it's a commitment.

 Blunt, Long, and Layered Around the Face